stockerts/f5-xc-courses/docs/index.rst

 Preparation
 -----------

-Before starting lab 1, update your namespace to dynamically update the guide.
+Before starting the course, update your namespace to dynamically update the guide.

 .. raw:: html